Can Ozempic Help You Lose Weight? Things to Consider Before Using it!

 • Constipation

 There are various other side effects that you may encounter when you consume this medication off-label.
-That’s why, before considering Ozempic or any other weight loss drug, it is best to consult a board-certified obesity medicine physician like Dr. Lala and understand the potential health implications of Ozempic for your body.
+That’s why, before considering Ozempic to weight lose weight or any other weight loss drug, it is best to consult a board-certified obesity medicine physician like Dr. Lala and understand the potential health implications of Ozempic for your body.

 By evaluating your health and weight loss goals, she can suggest a personalized weight loss plan, with or without Ozempic or semaglutide.
 This may include such as dietary changes, exercise routines, and behavior modification techniques that work without any side effects.